-Oreos and the Holy Spirit posted by Evangelism Explosion on Jan 26, 2016
+Oreos and the Holy Spirit posted by jwatson on Jan 26, 2016

 I’m impressed by small things done with excellence.
 PLEASE! … do not interpret small as unimportant.
 In fact, if you want to irritate me, use the phrase “Don’t sweat the small stuff” in my presence.
 Also, I am always on the lookout for some kind of parabolic connection between small things in everyday life and the spiritual side of our existence.